asappresearch/flambe/README.md

 </td>
 </table>

-> The ``Script`` task can be used over any python script that accepts command line arguments.

-### Create a pipeline.
+**Use the built-in ``Pipeline`` to run multiple searches, and reduce to the best variants at any stage.**.

+``Pipelines`` are useful when your experiment involves multiple tasks that may depend on each other.

 A Flambé pipeline may contain any of the following:

-1. Other Flambé tasks to execute
+1. Flambé tasks to execute
-2. Other Flambé tasks containing search options to search over
+2. Flambé tasks containing search options to search over (in this case a ``Search`` is automatically created.)
 3. Other Python objects that will not be executed but help define the pipeline

-``Pipelines`` are useful when you have dependencies between tasks, for example in a pretrain then finetune setting:

 <table>
 <tr style="font-weight:bold;">